 We have gathered some helpful advice for travel to Borneo.
 We encourage you to read carefully thought this page to educate yourself on the various logistics of travel in Borneo.
 For country information, visit our Borneo Country Information Page.
 As always, we encourage you to reach out to us with any additional questions you might have.

-It is not possible to train or prepare for heat and humidity in the UK, but it will be important to train in advance of any trip to the mountains with regular hill walking and a rucksack on your back.
+It is not possible to prepare for the heat and humidity in the UK, but if you are planning to climb Mt Kinabalu it will be important to train in advance of any trip to the mountains with regular hill walking and a rucksack on your back.
 Mt Kinabalu has a large number of steps which put a lot of strain on the thigh and calf muscles.
 Take care with not over-training and allow time before the trip to scale down any training, in case of last-minute injuries.

-Borneo is a rapidly changing place, especially in the cities, but it is, without doubt, most definitely Asian.
-A good expression to learn and appreciate is that of 'Jam Karat’ - literally translated this means rubber time - in the rural areas where we spend most of the time this is very much the case.
+Borneo is a rapidly changing place, especially in the cities which are very metropolitan, but it is definitely Asian.
+A good expression to learn and appreciate is that of 'Jam Karat’ - literally translated this means rubber time; in the rural areas where we spend most of the time this is very much the case.
 This is to say do not expect the timings within each day to run to exact minutes and seconds - try removing your watch when you step off the plane and slow down.

 A look at jungle peaks peeping from the trees.

 Before you buy your flights please do check with us that the trip is definitely going ahead.
 Please also carefully check when and where the trip commences.
 There are a number of regional airports that you can either fly to direct or with a connecting flight.
 In some instances you may choose to fly to one airport and travel overland independently to the start location.
 However, please do ensure that you speak to us to agree a rendezvous point.